 Food and Drug Administration: We may disclose to the FDA, or persons under jurisdiction of the FDA, PHI relative to adverse events with respect to drugs, foods, supplements, products and product defects, or post marketing surveillance information to enable product recalls, repairs, or replacement.

 Worker’s compensation: We may disclose PHI about you as authorized by and as necessary to comply with laws relating to worker’s compensation or similar programs established by law.

 Public health: As required by law, we may disclose PHI to public health or legal authorities charged with preventing or controlling disease, injury, or disability.

 Law Enforcement: We may disclose PHI about you for law enforcement purposes required by law or in response to a valid subpoena or other legal issues.

 Judicial and administrative proceedings: If you are involved in a lawsuit or dispute, we may disclose your PHI in response to a court or administrative order, subpoena, discovery request, or other lawful process by someone else involved in the dispute, but only if efforts have been made to inform you about the request or to obtain an order to protect PHI.

 Health oversight activities: We may disclose PHI to an oversight agency for activities authorized by law.
 Such activities include but are not limited to audits, investigations, and inspections as necessary for our licensure, government programs, and compliance with civil rights laws.
-For example, Discount Drug Mart are subject to random inspections by the state pharmacy board.
+For example, DDM are subject to random inspections by the state pharmacy board.
 Inspectors or other government officials may view or receive PHI as a result.